WURFL/wurfl-microservice-examples/nifi-enrich-processor/README.md

 ### Installing .nar file on NiFi

 To install the .nar bundle into Apache NiFi drop the file into `$NIFI_HOME/lib`.
-Restart NiFi is not needed since it has a .nar autodiscovery and load mechanism which takes care of making the WURFL Processor discoverable.
+Restarting NiFi is not needed as the .nar autodiscovery and load mechanism make the WURFL Processor discoverable.